-A convicted student whose punishment is suspension or expulsion may appeal his conviction to the Appeals Committee of the Faculty (the "Appeals Committee") as a matter of right.
-In cases involving less severe punishment, the Appeals Committee, at its discretion, may elect to entertain an appeal and in such instances it shall be the final appellate authority.
-In suspension or expulsion cases, the convicted student may appeal an unfavorable decision of the Appeals Committee to the Executive Committee of the Board of Trustees.
+A convicted student whose punishment is suspension or expulsion may appeal his conviction to the Appeals Committee of the Faculty (the "Appeals such instances it shall be the final appellate authority.
+In suspension or expulsion cases, the convicted student may appeal an unfavorable decision of the Appeals Committee to the Governance Committee of the Board of Trustees.
 Notice of appeal must be given in writing within forty-eight hours after the pronouncement of a Student Court or Appeals Committee decision.
 Notice of appeal to the Appeals Committee shall be given to the Dean of the Faculty.
 Notice of appeal to the Trustees shall be given to the Office of the President of the College.
 Following proper notice, the appellant may submit a written statement or written rationale for the appeal which normally should not exceed 1,200 words.
 This additional material must be submitted to the appropriate Office (Dean of the Faculty or the President) within one week (five working days) of the decision by the Student Court or the Appeals Committee.
 In extenuating circumstances, this time period may be extended by the Dean of the Faculty.
 A copy of this statement shall be delivered to the Chairman of the Student Court.
 The Chairman shall then submit to the appropriate appellate body a reply statement which normally should not exceed 1,200 words in length and a copy of such reply statement will be provided to the accused.
-Neither in the proceedings for the purpose of dealing with such cases fairly and expeditiously.
-In the event that a trial cannot take place until the beginning of the following semester, the Student Body President will, at minimum:
+Neither of the two appellate bodies will hear evidence or act as trial courts.
+They will confine their consideration of the appeal to a review of the record of the earlier proceedings and the written statements referenced in this paragraph; provided, however, the Governance Committee may, on action, assume original jurisdiction of any cases prejudice the prosecution or defense of the trial.